 - Have not participated in this program before

 - Have a hemoglobin A1c test result of 5.7-6.4%, a fasting plasma glucose result of 110-125 mg/dL, or a two-hour plasma glucose result of 140-199 mg/dL (test results must be from the past 12 months)

 What Else Does Medicare Cover, and Do I Qualify?

 Medicare Part A covers hospital stays, and Medicare Part B covers physician services.
 If you are over the age of 65, you automatically qualify for Medicare coverage.
 You can also qualify by receiving SSDI (Social Security Disability Income) for 25 months or more or by being diagnosed with either ALS (Lou Gehrig’s Disease) or ESRD.
 Most people will get premium-free Part A but will have to pay a monthly premium for Part B.

 To add more to your Medicare plan, the best option is to enroll in a MAPD, or Medicare Advantage Prescription Drug plan.
-These plans include everything that Part A and Part B covers plus prescription drug coverage and other benefits like dental, vision, and fitness programs like SilverSneakers and Silver & Fit.
+These plans include everything that Part A and Part B covers plus prescription drug coverage and other benefits like dental, vision, and fitness programs like SilverSneakers® and Silver & Fit®.

 We have benefits advisors in 38 states that can help you select the best Medicare Advantage Prescription Drug plan for your needs.
 Some people may even be able to get a MAPD plan with a $0 premium!
 To find out more, chat with us, send us a message, or give us a call at 833-438-3676.

-This post was originally posted on June 22, 2017, and updated on February 8, 2019.
+This post was originally posted on June 22, 2017, and was last updated on December 3, 2019.